ethan-campbell/WASSAIL/README.md

 ## Attribution
 This code is freely available for reuse as described in the MIT License included in the repository.
 If using the code and/or model data in an academic publication, we encourage you to provide the following citations, as appropriate:
 * **Preprint**: Campbell, E.C., Riser, S.C., Webster, M.A.
 (2026).
 Lagrangian reconstruction of snow accumulation and loss on Antarctic sea ice. _EGUsphere_ [preprint]. doi:TBD
 * **Code archive**: Campbell, E.C.
 (2026, April 10).
-WASSAIL model and analysis code, v1.0.
+WASSAIL model and analysis code, v1.0.0.
 Zenodo. doi:TBD
 * **Snow model output data archive**: Campbell, E.C., Riser, S.C., Webster, M.A.
 (2026, April 10).
-University of Washington Snow on Antarctic Ice Lagrangian (WASSAIL) model, v1.0.0 (2003-2025).
+University of Washington Snow on Antarctic Ice Lagrangian (WASSAIL) model data, v1.0.0 (2003-2025).
 Zenodo. doi:TBD

 ## Description

 This repository contains Python code to run the University of Washington Snow on Antarctic Ice Lagrangian (WASSAIL) model and generate the figures presented in the associated study.

 The input data for the model are all publicly available (see the "Code and data availability" statement in the paper).
 Model output fields, representing the snow mass budget evolution, are archived separately on Zenodo (see above).
 Reuse of all of the above is welcomed.

 ## Prerequisites